leostenzel/SymbolicCircuits.jl/tutorial/define_rules.md

 You see, it is just an expression!

-The trick of `SymbolicCircuit.jl` is that it takes a chain of Ugate(quantum circuit) into an AST in julia, and systems like `Metatheory.jl` can easily handle it.
+The trick of `SymbolicCircuits.jl` is that it takes a chain of Ugate(quantum circuit) into an AST in julia, and systems like `Metatheory.jl` can easily handle it.

 We are ready to define our own rules for quantum circuit :)